 Find yourself saying “Sorry, can you repeat that” more often?
 Don’t worry.
 You’re not alone.
 In fact, 25 percent of people aged 55 to 65 have some level of hearing loss, and this number doubles for those over the age of 65.

-Hearing loss can be caused by numerous factors including injury, continuous exposure to loud noises, and simply aging.
+Hearing loss can be caused by injury, continuous exposure to loud noises, and aging.
 But just because you’re getting older doesn’t mean you have to accept the inevitability of hearing loss.

-If you’re looking for quick ways to start hearing better right now, try some of these tips.
+Try some of these tips if you’re looking for quick ways to start hearing better right now.